OpenEvalProject/evals/manuscripts/elife-59525/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/59525/elife-59525-fig2-v2.jpg)

 **Figure 2.:** AM, Abstract Matching; DSST, Digit Symbol Substitution Test; MP, Motor Praxis; NBCK, Fractal 2-Back; PVT, Psychomotor Vigilance Test; VOLT, Visual Object Learning Test.
-The six cognitive tests are all represented.Figure 2—source data 1.Figure 2.
+The six cognitive tests are all represented.

 The results from the 10,000 Markov Chain Monte Carlo samples yield the following additional insights with respect to accuracy of recovery.
 The accuracy in PVT is strongly impaired as most samples cannot recover.
 For the other five tests, the posterior probability that: (a) recovery of MP occurred more than 30 min before VOLT, NBCK and DSST are 93%, 97%, and 99%, respectively; the 90% corresponding credible intervals of the difference in recovery time are (−2.82,–0.27), (−3.6,–0.77), and (−0.15, 0.78); (b) recovery of VOLT occurred more than 30 min before NBCK and DSST are 55% and 50%, respectively; the 90% corresponding credible intervals of the difference in recovery time are (−2.38, 1.32) and (−1.69, 0.74); (c) recovery of AM occurred more than 30 min before VOLT, NBCK, and DSST are 98%, 99%, and 100%, respectively; the 90% corresponding credible intervals of the difference in recovery time are (−2.92,–0.47), (−3.66,–0.91), and (−2.47,–1.15); (d) recovery of DSST occurred more than 30 min before NBCK is 42%; the 90% corresponding credible interval of the difference in recovery time is (−1.55, 1.09).